HOW TO SPEND 2 DAYS IN ISTANBUL

 Hagia Sophia is closed on Mondays (as well as on the first days of Ramadan, and Sacrifice Festivals for half time) and opens at 9 am.

 On the website, it says it is open every day, but when you scroll down, it says that it is closed on Mondays starting from the 1st of November in 2019.
-Check out skip-the-line-tickets here.
+Check out skip-the-line-tickets here and make sure to plan it in your 2-day Istanbul itinerary.

 Blue Mosque (Sultan Ahmet Mosque)

-Another highlight is the Blue Mosque – which is free to enter and is still used as a mosque (to avoid the busiest times, don’t visit during prayers).
+Another must-see in Istanbul in 2 days, is the Blue Mosque – which is free to enter and is still used as a mosque (to avoid the busiest times, don’t visit during prayers).

 The Blue Mosque was completed in 1616 and is beautiful inside and out.
 While it actually is not really blue from the outside, it has 20,000 handmade mosaic blue tiles surrounding the walls of the interior, which is where it derives its name.